partlyhuman/QV1ckenIR/README.md

-# QVIckenIR
+# WQV Blink
-(is that a cool name?)
-A Casio WQV-1 USB Sync Dongle
+#### A Casio WQV-1 USB Sync Dongle

-This is an easy-to-use, self-contained device that retrieves photos from the extremely cool 2000-era [Casio WQV-1 camera watch](https://www.casio.com/us/watches/50th/Heritage/2000s/).
+This is an easy-to-use, self-contained device that retrieves photos from the series of extremely cool 2000-era [Casio WQV camera watches](https://www.casio.com/us/watches/50th/Heritage/2000s/).
 This project would not be possible without the reverse engineering work of [Marcus Gröber](https://www.mgroeber.de/).

+## Manual

+See the [wiki](https://github.com/partlyhuman/wqv-blink/wiki) for all instructions!

 ## Purchase